History of Lance Armstrong doping allegations: Background

 Until his 2013 admission, Armstrong continually denied using illegal performance-enhancing drugs and described himself as the most tested athlete in the world.
 However, a 1999 urine sample showed traces of corticosteroid; a medical certificate showed he used an approved cream for saddle sores which contained the substance.
 O'Reilly claimed that team officials conspired with a compliant doctor to falsify Armstrong's prescription, and that Armstrong never had the condition.
 She also claimed that, on other occasions, she was asked to dispose of used syringes for Armstrong and pick up strange parcels for the team.

-From his return to cycling in the fall of 2008 through March 2009, Armstrong claims that he submitted to twenty-four unannounced drug tests by various anti-doping authorities.
+From his return to cycling in the fall of 2008 through March 2009, Armstrong claimed that he submitted to twenty-four unannounced drug tests by various anti-doping authorities.
 All of the tests were negative for performance-enhancing drugs.

 U.S. federal prosecutors pursued allegations of doping by Armstrong from 2010–2012.
 The effort convened a grand jury to investigate doping charges, including: taking statements under oath from Armstrong's former team members and other associates; met with officials from France, Belgium, Spain, and Italy; and requested samples from the French Anti-Doping Agency (AFLD).
 The investigation was led by Jeff Novitzky, an investigator from the Food and Drug Administration (FDA), who also investigated suspicions of steroid use by baseball players Barry Bonds and Roger Clemens.
 The probe was terminated on February 3, 2012 with no charges filed.